Hisrich/Payment_Gateway_API/README.md

         The service will be available at http://127.0.0.1:5000.
 8. Testing the API:
+        o	Use a tool like Postman to test the endpoints. o   The link to be used in Postman will be <render_link/api/v1/payments> for POST request to initiate payment o   The GET request link for checking payment status will be <render_link/api/v1/payments/{payment_id}>
-        o	Use a tool like Postman to test the endpoints. o	Include headers such as authentication and content type when making requests
+        o	Include headers such as authentication and content type when making requests